AGMAndirko/CLAP/observations.md

 We checked with a KS statistical test whether the all, 90 (non strict) and 90 (strict) distributions are significantly different, performing different tests for the 0-300k and the 300k-end bits.
 The KS tests show that the different curves are different in a significant way (p-val < 0.01) despite two of them being a subset of the "all" distribution.

 ## Other subsets of evolutionary relevance
-In order to see if specific subsets of variants had strickingly different distributions over time, we plotted them [here].
+In order to see if specific subsets of variants had strickingly different distributions over time, we plotted them [here](https://github.com/AGMAndirko/CLAP/blob/master/plots/five_files_plots/seven_files_plot.pdf).
 The subsets of interest include:
  1. *Akey* signals
  2. *Deserts:* Deserts of introgression
  3. *Excess* and *lenght*: in-house lists including genes with an excess of mutations, and a gene lenght-controlled version
  4. *Peyregné:* regions under putative positive selection

-We also plotted [variants of interest](https://github.com/AGMAndirko/CLAP/blob/master/plots/McCoyetal_snps/mcCoyetal_snps.pdf) comming from McCoy et al.'s study on Neanderthal-introgressed variants.
+We also plotted [variants of interest](https://github.com/AGMAndirko/CLAP/blob/master/plots/McCoyetal_snps/mcCoyetal_snps.pdf) comming from McCoy et al.'s study on Neanderthal-introgressed variants (see [here](https://github.com/AGMAndirko/CLAP/blob/master/plots/introgression/all_neand_intro2.pdf)).

-- Introgression
+Regarding introgression, we used data from [Vernot et al.](https://pubmed.ncbi.nlm.nih.gov/26989198/) and [Sankararaman et al.](https://pubmed.ncbi.nlm.nih.gov/27032491/).
+Both distributions follow each other closely, and lack the second peak *circa* 1,2mya characteristic of the [main distribution plots.](https://github.com/AGMAndirko/CLAP/blob/master/plots/KB19_distributions/3dist_sqrd.pdf), as expected.

+[TBC]
 - Enhancers, GTEX

 # Expecto